rosberry/butterbroad/README.md

 ### User defined broad

-To specify your own analytics agreggator create class that implements `ButterBroad.Analytics` protocol and specify `public func log(_ event: Event)` method to send data to some analytics. `Event` contains `String` name and `[String: AnyCodable]` parameters, where [`AnyCodable`](https://github.com/Flight-School/AnyCodable/tree/master/Sources/AnyCodable) is type erraser for `Codable` generic protocol.
+To specify your own analytics aggregator create class that implements `ButterBroad.Analytics` protocol and specify `public func log(_ event: Event)` method to send data to some analytics. `Event` contains `String` name and `[String: AnyCodable]` parameters, where [`AnyCodable`](https://github.com/Flight-School/AnyCodable/tree/master/Sources/AnyCodable) is type eraser for `Codable` generic protocol.
 If the analytics assumes some activation you can specify `public func activate()` method.
-To do it in more convenient way `ButterBroad` contains `enum Activation`.
+To do it in a more convenient way `ButterBroad` contains `enum Activation`.
 Look on the `FirebaseBroad` implementation for example

 ```swift
 import ButterBroad